francescofavatella/blog/_posts/2022-08-20-questions-to-ask-your-next-employer.md

 title:  "20 Questions To Ask Your Next Employer"
 ---

-# 20 Questions To Ask Your Next Employer

 In this episode, Dave Farley, of Continuous Delivery, talks about [20 Questions To Ask Your Next Employer](https://www.youtube.com/watch?v=2Afk9KVEgpE).

 Check his YouTube Channel [Continuous Delivery](https://www.youtube.com/c/ContinuousDelivery) for more videos.